Blog Layout

 What Is Small Business Group Health Insurance?

 Small business group health insurance plans are available to any employer with more than 2 full-time staff, including for K-1 partnerships.
-There is an exception: a business co-owned by spouses is not eligible for small business group health insurance.
+There is an exception: a business co-owned by spouses isn’t eligible for small business group health insurance.
 As the employer pool grows, the ability to purchase more affordable plans increases at certain milestones.

 • If you provide health insurance to your workforce, you must offer it to all eligible workers when they become eligible for health coverage.
 There’s a 90-day maximum waiting period, which is the period that must pass before coverage for an employee or dependent can become effective.